Heritage Parquet Flooring Restoration Sydney

 With over 30 years of experience and Australasian Timber Flooring Association (ATFA) certification, we restore original herringbone, chevron, and basket weave parquetry using traditional techniques.
 Whether it’s repairing bituminous adhesive deterioration, stabilising floating parquet blocks, or refinishing century-old hardwood, our expert craftsmanship maintains historical accuracy while reinforcing the floor’s durability.

-What is Parquetry Flooring?
+What is Heritage Parquet Flooring?

 Parquetry flooring became popular in Australia in the early 1900s, particularly in government buildings, heritage homes, and historic public spaces.
 Unlike modern timber flooring, heritage parquet consists of small hardwood blocks arranged in intricate patterns, often secured using bituminous adhesive or tongue-and-groove systems.